tibs/redis-talk/notes.rst

   on-disk database.
 This may look similar to caching, but actually is a more advanced model since normally the Redis dataset is updated together with the on-disk DB dataset, and not refreshed on cache misses.
-  """

-  """What does Redis actually mean?
-It means REmote DIctionary Server."""
+  What does Redis actually mean?
+It means REmote DIctionary Server.

 * https://redis.io/topics/security - """Redis is designed to be accessed by trusted clients inside trusted environments"""